Looking for a job?

 LIFEGUARD

-Rental Properties Maintenance Crew is currently hiring students that need work for spring and summer quarter.
-This is a job that will allow you to build your skills and interact with others while building experience for your resume.
+Rental Properties Cleaning Crew is currently hiring students that need work for summer and fall quarter.
+This is a job that will allow you to build your skills, interact with others, while building experience for your resume.
 You will experience and learn a wide variety of work activities that you can use in the future.
-If interested, contact the WWU Student Employment Office to have your application forwarded to Rental Properties.
-Contact Gary Jarnes at (509) 527-2130 for more information.
+If interested, contact the WWU Student Employment Office to have your application forwarded to Rental Properties, and send your resume to Gary.jarnes@wallawalla.edu.
+Also, you can call Gary at (509) 527-2130 for more information.

 Off-Campus Federal Work-Study